 Part of the southen Cozumel reef is also the ‘Cathedral’, a spectacular ‘room’, surrounded by corals.
 The name comes from the elongated windows in the corals which resemble a cathedral.
 Because of the depth, these two dives in the south cannot be combined.
 Therefore we will dive either Devil’s Throat or Punta Sur.

 Colombia reef on Cozumel (50 – 100 feet)

 Nurse shark on Cozumel Colombia reef

 One of the most breathtaking reefs on Cozumel is Colombia.
-Here divers find caves, swimthroughts and a steep wall, all surrounded by completely healthy corals.
+Here divers find caves, swimthroughs and a steep wall, all surrounded by completely healthy corals.
 Be careful when the currents are strong.
-Then you stay better inside of the wall, which is also a spectacular dive.
+Then you are better to stay inside the wall, which is also a spectacular dive.

 Like almost every Cozumel reef, Colombia has a shallow part between 15 – 30 feet.
 This part of the Colombia reef on Cozumel is perfectly suitable for snorkelers.
 Also new divers are taken to the shallow part of the Colombia reef for training dives.

 Palancar reef on Cozumel (30 – 90 feet)

 Eagle Ray on Cozumel Palancar reef